felix-popp/felix-popp.github.io/_posts/2022-02-15-download-tissue-microarray-images-tma-from-the-human-protein-atlas.md

 ![](/assets/cab000043_664_adenocarcinoma-nos_low.jpg)

 The second image is not loaded.
 How to find it?
-Why are 37 images loaded as opposed to 90 on the website?
+Why are 37 images loaded as opposed to 90 on [proteinatlas.org](https://www.proteinatlas.org/ "https://www.proteinatlas.org/")?